Dis-count/Distancing/Methods/Describe.md

 The constraint (6) i start time + service time + interval(required) < next j start time.
 M for linearize.

-The constraint (7) time constraints for every group.
+The constraint (7) Time constraints for every group.

 The constraint (8) Add two node indicate the start node and end node.

-The constraint (9) time distance
+The constraint (9) Time distance constraint.

-The constraint (10) space distance
+The constraint (10) Space distance constraint.